Jordan Lukaku: Lazio

 With a hint from the club's president, stating that Lukaku could leave the club in the summer, it was announced on 22 July 2016, he signed with Italian club Lazio for €4 million plus a reported €1 million in performance-related bonuses.
 Upon joining the club, Lukaku was given a number six shirt and was presented to the club several days later.

 Lukaku made his Lazio debut, where he made his first start and played the whole game, in a 4–3 win over Atalanta in the opening game of the season.
 He continued to remain in the first team until he suffered an injury during an international break that kept him out for a month.
 It was not until on 27 November 2016 when he made his return from injury, coming on as a substitute in the second half, in a 1–0 win over Palermo.

 In the 2017 Supercoppa Italiana, Lukaku came on as a late substitute in a 3–2 win over Juventus at the Stadio Olimpico.
 On 23 December that year, he scored his first goal for the club, finishing from a Ciro Immobile pass to open a 4–0 home win over Crotone.

 Injury problems during the 2018–19 season meant Lukaku only started three games in all competitions before a loan deal until the end of the season was agreed with English club Newcastle United on 24 January.
 However, the deal was called off the following day after the Belgian reportedly failed a medical.

 On 5 October 2020, Lukaku returned to the Belgian top flight with Royal Antwerp F.C. on a one-year loan.
 On 12 January 2022, he was loaned out to Serie B club Vicenza until the end of the season.

 Ponferradina

 On 26 August 2022, free agent Lukaku signed a contract with Spanish Segunda División side SD Ponferradina.
+In February 2023, he left the club.

+Adanaspor

+On 20 August 2023, Lukaku joined Turkish club Adanaspor on a two-year contract.
+His contract was terminated on 23 October 2024.